sorhawell/forestFloor/README.md

 note to my self

+1.8.7:
+- (v) forestFloor will support rfPermute models (easy, as they are 95% a randomForest object)
+- (v) fix bug, show3d will produce error of only on feature contribution column is selected
+- (V) fix bug, test input in randomForest functions will prpevent forestFloor from runnig including a test input in randomForest (xtest , ytest) make keep.forest default FALSE If forest is missing, error meassage prompts user to force keep.forest=T.
+- (v) set Xi=1:2 as default, in show3d.forestFloor_multiClass

-Comming soon:
+coming soon:
 - forestFloor will support Rborist models}
-- forestFloor will support rfPermute models (easy, as they are 95% a randomForest object)
-- fix bug, show3d will produce error of only on feature contribution column is selected
-- fix bug, test inpunt in randomForest functions will prpevent forestFloor from runnig

-..